 The Grammarless method, as implied in the name, does not use any grammar explanations, but instead makes you start using and practicing new concepts from the beginning.
 The Real World approach uses a more structured format of learning concepts with examples and then applying them.

-The Grammarless method is an 80-hour program, which is meant to be completed in either one or two months, and you work with the same teacher the whole time.
+The Grammarless method is an 80-hour program (five days a week, four hours a day for a month), which is meant to be completed in either one or two months, and you work with the same teacher the whole time.
 On the other hand, the Real World method is self-paced, so you can decide how long you want to take to complete it.
 Plus, you can choose whether to learn with the same teacher or change instructors as often as you’d like.

 Either way, Baselang claims that you can be conversational in Spanish within a month.
 This is a great option if you want an intense program with a live teacher or have lots of time to take several lessons a week.